chronosphereio/calyptia-go-repo-template/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## Bug Report
+# Bug Report

-### Describe the bug
+## Describe the bug

 Please enter a concise and clear description on how the error ocurred.

-### Which versions are affected
+## Which versions are affected

 Please include component versions and any versioning information that is relevant to reproduce.

-### Reproducer steps
+## Reproducer steps

 Logical enumerated sequence on how to reproduce the issue.
-I.e:

-1. ...
-2. ..

-### Example code or configuration:
+## Example code or configuration

 ```
 Configuration or code that reproduces the issue
 ```

-### Expected behavior
+## Expected behavior

 Please explain what should happen

-### Current behavior:
+## Current behavior

 Please explain the current behavior

 *Disclaimer: Please do not create a Pull Request without creating an issue first.*
 Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request.